ephes/django_async/quotes.md

 >  — David Beazley Python coach and mad scientist“
 > Auszug aus: Luciano Ramalho. „Fluent Python.“ Apple Books.

-> „Python threads are great at doing nothing.”[151]“
+> „Python threads are great at doing nothing.”
+>   — David Beazley Python coach and mad scientist
 >
 > Auszug aus: Luciano Ramalho. „Fluent Python.“ Apple Books.
+[151]

 > Concurrency is about dealing with lots of things at once.
 > Parallelism is about doing lots of things at once.